MicrosoftDocs/PowerShell-Docs/reference/5.1/PSScheduledJob/Set-ScheduledJob.md

 ### Microsoft.PowerShell.ScheduledJob.ScheduledJobDefinition

-You can pipe scheduled jobs to `Set-ScheduledJob`.
+You can pipe a scheduled job to this cmdlet.

 ## OUTPUTS

+### None

+By default, this cmdlet returns no output.

-### None or Microsoft.PowerShell.ScheduledJob.ScheduledJobDefinition
+### Microsoft.PowerShell.ScheduledJob.ScheduledJobDefinition

-If you use the **Passthru** parameter, `Set-ScheduledJob` returns the scheduled job that was changed.
-Otherwise, this cmdlet does not generate any output.
+When you use the **PassThru** parameter, this cmdlet returns the scheduled job that it changed.

 ## NOTES